New CPSC law affects helmets

 Agency has new requirements and recall authority

 Summary: The Consumer Product Safety Improvement Act of 2008 introduced some new CPSC rules, regulations and standards.
 It also increased CPSC's recall authority and penalties for flaunting the law.
 These provisions affect helmets and helmet manufacturers.
 Consumers will see very little or no change in helmets, and will not know which ones have been improved by removing lead or phthalates unless the manufacturer chooses to advertise that fact.
-None has done so to date.
+We have not seen any to date.
 Large retailers are protecting themselves from lawsuits by requiring changes beyond what has been mandated.
 Some requirements were in California law under Proposition 65 and manufacturers have already taken necessary action.
 The ban on "sales" of recalled products includes distribution of helmets and other products free by non-profits or non-commercial enterprises like fire departments, service clubs or schools.

 Some key provisions of the act that affect helmets: